smartdata-analysis-and-statistics/comparative-effectiveness/README.md

 # comparative-effectiveness
-Comparative effectiveness and personalized medicine using real-world data
+Example code for the handbook "Comparative effectiveness and personalized medicine using real-world data"